MohsenPrd/Yalda-fal/README.md

 # Yalda-fal
- Enter your name to get random peom
+ Enter your name to get random poem